lob/lob-address-elements/README.md

     <script>
         var LobAddressElementsConfig = {
             messages: {
-                primary_line: 'The primary street address is required.',
+                primary_line: 'Please provide a primary street address.',
-                city_state_zip: 'You must provide a Zip Code or a valid City and State.',
+                city_state_zip: 'Please provide a Zip Code or a valid City and State.',
                 undeliverable: 'The address could not be verified.
 Please reconfirm your input.',
-                deliverable_missing_unit: 'The address should include additional information such as a SUITE or UNIT number.
-Please update and then resubmit.',
+                deliverable_missing_unit: 'Please provide a Suite or Unit number.',
-                confirm: 'Your address was updated during verification.
-Please verify our changes and resubmit.',
+                confirm: 'Your address was standardized during verification.
+Please confirm the changes and resubmit.',
                 DEFAULT: 'Unknown Error.
 The address could not be verified.'
             }
         };